ekkopy/angular-app/README.md

 The backend server will listen on port 3000, then go to frontend

+# Second, stand up the frontend app

 ```
 C:\Users\thiago\angular-app> cd frontend
 C:\Users\thiago\angular-app\frontend> npm install
 C:\Users\thiago\angular-app\frontend> npm start
 ```
-The frontend app (angular) will be listen on port 4200
+the frontend app (angular) will be listen on port 4200

 IMPORTANT :red_circle: = If you want to change the port on backend, please, change the value on `baseUrl` located on `frontend/src/app/components/product/product.service.ts`